ssb-junkyard/modules.scuttlebutt.nz/README.md

 ## Contributing

-To contribute, simply fork the [git repository](https://github.com/ssbc/modules.scuttlebutt.nz).
+To contribute, check out the [git repository the generates this site **here**](https://github.com/ssbc/modules.scuttlebutt.nz).
-To add new pages, change `SUMMARY.md`, the rest should be fairly self-explanatory.
+To add new pages, change `SUMMARY.md`, the rest should be fairly self-explanatory (just copy the existing patterns).

 You can run this book locally to test out what you're doing: